Scents cradle memories within them.

 We lived within reach of the ocean as children.
 It was always walk-able.
 I have fond memories of the sea and it is those scents I am thinking of now; the smell of distant seaweed, the salt-spray aroma of the rushing wind.
 The crush of waves on jagged rocks.
 Writer and poets inspired by powerful beauty.
 I am thinking of my father.
 My father, the fisherman who was not a fisherman.
 I am thinking of my first real taste of the ocean.

 Just a touch against skin and a swell breaks against the shore.

 My father was a builder.
 He built many things.
 Furniture.
 Houses.
-It is interesting to think that even though he has been dead some years, there are buildings dotted around the town that he helped construct.
+It’s interesting to think even though he has been dead some years, there are buildings dotted around the town that he helped construct.
 I learned many things from him: how to miter corners on a cabinet, how to use a wood lathe to chisel the leg of a chair—how to assemble (and disassemble) a bicycle.
 (For a few years he also ran a bicycle business, so the warm earthy scent of tire rubber is another fond childhood memory).
 Fishing was not one thing he taught me.
-Although he did try.
+Although he tried.

 One autumn day we drove to the local wharf where fishing, crayfish and other boats hung suspended like spiders, buoyed over a dark web of still water.
 Down a winding pier there was a spot reserved for amateur anglers.
 Winter was near and we were wrapped up warm in tartan scarfs and pea-coats.

 “Patience,” my father told us was the greatest virtue for a successful catch.
 My brother and I were 5 and 7 respectively, so not exactly overflowing with patience.
 After a half hour of staring at a stationary piece of nylon string on a rod, our patience was admittedly, running thin.

 My brother cried out suddenly with excitement.
 A bite.
 The fishing rod was going crazy in all directions.
 It was big.
 A tuna?
 A shark?
 That would be cool.
 “A log,” my dad suddenly dispelled our premature rush of enthusiasm.